 How to Keep in Touch with Customers During The COVID-19 Crisis

-We understand the stresses that business owners are facing, which is why we’ve compiled this helpful list of customer communication tips.
-Most likely, your clients are being affected by COVID-19 too, so it’s crucial that you plan your communications appropriately.
+We understand the stresses that business owners are facing, which is why we’ve compiled this list of great customer service tips.
+Most likely, your clients are being affected by the COVID-19 pandemic too, so it’s crucial that you plan your communications appropriately.

-3 Tips for Communicating with Customers During COVID-19
+3 Tips for Improving Customer Communications During COVID-19

 1. Keep Them Updated

 While this crisis continues to affect daily life, you may have to shift your business’s focus.
 Sending your typical sales content may not be appropriate, depending on your industry and geographic area.
-However, you can still maintain customer relationships by sending them educational content.
+However, you can still ensure customer satisfaction by sending them educational content.

 3. Ask How You Can Help

-During this time, your customers are probably just as stressed about the COVID-19 virus as you are.
-Therefore, you should reach out to them and see how your business can help.
+Most likely, your customers are just as stressed about the COVID-19 virus as you are.
+Therefore, you should provide them with a great customer service experience by asking how your business can help.

-Perhaps you offer a delivery service, and getting your products dropped off would be helpful to them while they’re at home.
-Or, maybe you own a fitness studio and can stream online classes for your members.
+Perhaps you offer a delivery service, and getting your products dropped off would be helpful to them while they work from home.
+Or, maybe you own a fitness studio and can stream online classes for members who aren’t comfortable with in-person instruction yet.
 Regardless, it’s a good idea to ask specifically how you can assist them during these unprecedented times.

-Conclusion: Customer Services Matters, Now More Than Ever
+Conclusion: Customer Services Is Important , Now More Than Ever

-Understandably, business owners are stressed about what the future holds.
-As the world works to overcome the COVID-19 crisis, businesses will need to revise their plans.
+Understandably, business owners are worried about what the future holds.
+As the world works to overcome the COVID-19 crisis, businesses will need to revise their operating plans.
 By communicating effectively and consistently with your customers, you can work to keep your business afloat.